-Overview The 2020 CMES J-term program in Turkey centers on the multi-layered city of Istanbul.
+The CMES J-term program in Turkey centers on the multi-layered city of Istanbul.
 Since its foundation by the Roman Emperor Constantine in the year 330, the political, economic, religious, and cultural impact of Constantinople/Istanbul has been immense.
 This excursion will explore the city’s intermingled Byzantine, Ottoman, and modern features.
 Readings, discussions and museum visits will enhance our understanding of Istanbul as a vital point of connection between Europe and Asia, and, equally importantly, between the Mediterranean and Black Sea basins.

 Highlights include tours of the Hagia Sophia church/mosque/museum, Ottoman mosque complexes, Topkapi Palace, and the Grand Bazar.
 We will meet with organizations working with the city’s diverse communities.
 Beyond the city walls, we will travel the Bosphorus by ferry, and visit the former Ottoman capital city of Edirne, located on the modern border with Bulgaria and Greece.
 From our base in the vibrant central district of Beyoğlu, we will explore the sights, sounds, and tastes of city as it is lived today.

 This two-week, no-credit course will include basic instruction of Turkish and discussion of selected readings (provided).
 Nine students will be admitted.

 All students are expected to fly together from Boston Logan airport to Istanbul.
 Tentative dates are January 7 to January 23.
 Priority will be given to applicants with a concentration or secondary focus in Near Eastern or Middle Eastern Studies, broadly defined.
 Knowledge of Turkish is helpful but not required.